 Celebrate the Light

-For 60 years, Light for the Lost has not wavered from the vision God gave to Sam Cochran to send the message of salvation through Christ in many languages around the world.
+Since 1953, Light for the Lost has not wavered from the vision God gave to Sam Cochran to send the message of salvation through Christ in many languages around the world.
 This heartbeat for souls brings us to the next chapter of LFTL with the introduction of Celebrate the Light, a multimedia mission-focused initiative to fulfill God’s command and reach lost people.
 Since our inception, LFTL has raised over 300 million dollars for missionaries and outreach centers to share the gospel of Christ.
 We continue that great journey with Celebrate the Light.

 As part of Celebrate the Light, local churches can host a Celebrate the Light service.
 This service is an opportunity to connect the congregation with the mission of LFTL and allow each person to prayerfully stand with those who are in the harvest fields and give of their resources to equip missionaries with evangelism materials to reach the lost.
 What better way to celebrate Him than by partnering with missionaries and providing them the means to tell others about Him?